 How long do we have to wait for the sharks to appear?

 Patience is an important prerequisite to see wildlife.
 This is especially true with marine wildlife.
 Sometimes we wait only a few minutes and other times, we are still waiting several hours after anchoring.
 Occasionally, we do not see any sharks.
 Nature and wildlife are unpredictable and sharks are elusive and cautious creatures.

 How long do the sharks stay around the boat?

 We cannot give a definitive answer to that question.
 We believe that White Sharks have different personalities, probably the result of previous experience.
 One shark might come up to the lure, have one quick look, not feel confident about the situation, and leave moments later.
 The next shark might be much more relaxed and remain around the boat for hours.
 Remember that White Sharks are curious animals, but their caution is a much stronger instinct.

-Do I need to go into the cage to see White Sharks?
+Do I need to go into the cage to see the sharks?

-No. One of the great advantages with White Sharks is that they are very active at the surface and can be easily observed from the boat without having to go into the shark cage.
+No. One of the great advantages with most sharks is that they are very active at the surface and can be easily observed from the boat without having to go into the shark cage.
 Surface viewing can sometimes be better than from the cage when underwater visibility is limited.
 Surface viewing is great and provides you with the best opportunities to capture these amazing and beautiful animals on camera!

 What is your policy regarding children?